John Day River Basin

 Framed by the Ochoco Mountains to its west and the Blue Mountains to its east, the ruggedly beautiful John Day River Basin holds the key to the recovery of several important native fish species.

 The John Day River flows freely—absent of dams for 281 miles from the Strawberry Mountains to the Columbia River.
 It is the second longest free-flowing river in the continental United States and the longest undammed tributary of the Columbia.

 The John Day River provides unparalleled habitat for wild steelhead (under endangered species protection), Chinook salmon (proposed for endangered species listing), bull trout ( endangered species listed), westslope cutthroat, and interior redband.
 For this reason, ONDA works to permanently protect public lands vital to the success of these native fish populations throughout the John Day Basin.

-Today, ONDA is working to obtain wilderness designations for nearly 100,000 acres of river corridor and upland fish and wildlife habitat.
-These areas are known as Cathedral Rock and Horse Heaven, and Sutton Mountain.
+Today, ONDA is working to obtain wilderness designations for more than 130,000 acres of river corridor and upland fish and wildlife habitat.
+These areas are known as Cathedral Rock and Horse Heaven, Sutton Mountain, and the Lower John Day.